Forest, Land and Agriculture (FLAG)

 Why take action?

-The forest, land and agriculture (FLAG) sector is one of the most affected by the impacts of climate change.
+The FLAG sector is one of the most affected by the impacts of climate change.
 But it is also a significant source of emissions.
-It represents 22% of global greenhouse gas (GHG) emissions - the largest emitting sector after energy.
+It represents 22% of global greenhouse gas (GHG) emissions - the third highest emitting sector after energy and industry.

-To keep 1.5°C within reach, tackle food crisis risks and enable the transformation to a global net-zero future, cutting land related emissions is paramount.
+To prevent the catastrophic impacts of climate change, tackle food crisis risks and enable the transformation to a global net-zero future, cutting land related emissions is paramount.

 Key requirements of the SBTi FLAG Guidance

-3. Set long-term FLAG science-based targets: Companies with significant activities in the land and agriculture sectors must reduce at least 72% of emissions by no later than 2050.
-They should use the SBTi Corporate Net-Zero Standard to set long-term FLAG science-based targets.
+3. Set long-term FLAG science-based targets: Use the SBTi Corporate Net-Zero Standard to set targets to reduce at least 72% of emissions by no later than 2050.

 4. Set a no-deforestation commitment with a target date no later than 2025: In line with the Accountability Framework initiative (AFi).
+This commitment is mandatory, without it, companies cannot set a FLAG target.
 Read more on how this guidance accounts for land-use change emissions here.

 WATCH: Introducing the FLAG guidance - Martha Stevenson

-Since May 1st, 2023, companies have been required to account for their land-based emissions and set separate FLAG targets if relevant to their activities.
+• Final publication: We launched the SBTi FLAG Guidance and Tool in September 2022.
+From May 1st, 2023, companies are required to account for their land-based emissions and set separate FLAG targets if relevant to their activities.
 Read more on the FLAG project implementation timelines here.

-The FLAG Consultative Group consisted of individuals from the following:
+• Consultative Group: This group consisted of individuals from the following organizations:

 • AB InBev